Bring In The SERVPRO Experts

 When to Call Water Damage Restoration Professionals

 Water damage to an Indianapolis-area business or home can be caused in many ways.
 Heavy storms can reveal roof leaks and foundation cracks that let the water inside.
-During the winter months, pipes exposed to cold temperatures can freeze and burst.
+During winter, pipes exposed to cold temperatures can freeze and burst.

 Toilets, sinks, dishwashers, and clothes washers can slowly leak behind walls, under floors, and inside cabinets.
 Sewers can back up into basements and through the drains on lower levels of homes.

-As you can see, there are many ways water can get into your home and damage it.
-While one may think that drinking water or rainwater isn't as damaging as sewer water or black water, that's not really the case.
+As you can see, water can get into your home and damage it in many ways.
+So, while one may think drinking water or rainwater isn't as damaging as sewer water or black water, that's not the case.

 Will Clean Water Damage My Home?

-While sewer water or blackwater as is it defined can quickly lead to mold growth in a home, clean water can also lead to dangerous mold growth.
+While sewer water or blackwater, as defined, can quickly lead to mold growth in a home, clean water can also lead to dangerous mold growth.
 Blackwater contains lots of dirty bacteria that can quickly promote mold growth by itself.

-Clean water can cause mold spores that are naturally present in air and dust can also lead to mold growth.
-The dangers in clean water leading to mold growth are that clean water can easily go unseen in a home due to the lack of odor when compared to black water.
+Clean water can cause mold spores that are naturally present in the air, and dust can also lead to mold growth.
+The dangers in clean water leading to mold growth are that clean water can quickly go unseen in a home due to the lack of odor compared to black water.

-Clean water or gray water which is rainwater, can leak into a home's attic or walls or crawl spaces and linger without being spotted.
-This water can then lead to mold spores activating and growing in these unseen areas.
+Rainwater can leak into a home's attic, walls, or crawl spaces and linger without being spotted.
+This water can lead to mold spores activating and growing in these unseen areas.
 It's not until the mold spreads to visible parts of the home or causes a musty odor that it is finally found.
-By that time, the damage caused by the mold can be quite extensive.
+Unfortunately, by that time, the damage caused by the mold can be pretty extensive.